GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-09 01:43:33 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-09 02:09:54 IST

 Current Weather in Coimbatore:
-Temperature: 17.96 °C
+Temperature: 19.88 °C
-Condition: overcast clouds
+Condition: haze